jakeisnt/trestle/README.md

 - **Block Navigation**: Navigate through Are.na blocks with swipe gestures on mobile and keyboard shortcuts on desktop
 - **Are.na Integration**: Direct integration with Are.na's API for fetching and displaying blocks
+- **EXIF Data Display**: Automatically extract and display camera metadata in the desktop sidebar
 - **Responsive Interface**: Optimized experience across all device types
 - **Keyboard Controls**: Arrow key navigation with escape to close
 - **Touch Gestures**: Swipe-based navigation for mobile devices